Help

 How do you calculate the value of Clinical significance?

-The value of clinical significance in ClinVar is displayed.
+The value of clinical significance in ClinVar and clinical significance in MGeND are displayed.

 What are AlphaMissense, SIFT and Polyphen?